Current Projects Map

 - 8th Avenue Streetscape: This project will repave 8th Avenue from Lincoln to Mill Streets, converting the section to a two-way street, constructing protected bike lanes from High to Lincoln Streets, adding 4-way and 2-way stops at key intersections, and widening sidewalks and reconstructing sidewalk access ramps.

-- Railroad Quiet Zone: This safety driven project will reconfigure and reconstruct 10 railroad crossings throughout the City to reduce the need for train horns, eliminating 70 percent of horn noise.
+- Railroad Quiet Zone: This safety driven project will reconfigure and reconstruct ten railroad crossings throughout the city to reduce the need for train horns, eliminating 70 percent of horn noise.
 The work includes installing medians, quad gates, and conversions from two-way to one-way.
-Additionally, work includes reconstructing the existing pavement, installing pedestrian gates, upgrading sidewalks and sidewalk access ramps to current standards.
+Additionally, work includes reconstructing the existing pavement, installing pedestrian gates, and upgrading sidewalks and sidewalk access ramps.

 Stormwater & Natural Area Projects